CiscoISE/terraform-provider-ciscoise/docs/resources/guest_smtp_notification_settings.md

 subcategory: ""
 description: |-
   It manages create, read and update operations on GuestSMTPNotificationConfiguration.
-  This resource allows the client to update a SMTP configuration setting.
-    This resource creates a guest SMTP notification configuration.
+  This resource allows the client to update a SMTP configuration setting.This resource creates a guest SMTP notification configuration.
 ---

 # ciscoise_guest_smtp_notification_settings (Resource)

 It manages create, read and update operations on GuestSMTPNotificationConfiguration.

-  This resource allows the client to update a SMTP configuration setting.
+  - This resource allows the client to update a SMTP configuration setting.
-  This resource creates a guest SMTP notification configuration.
+  - This resource creates a guest SMTP notification configuration.

 ## Example Usage